stephenfuqua/stephenfuqua.github.io/_posts/2020/2020-05-24-points-on-bugs.md

 | Five | 23 |
 | Six | 24 |
 | Statistics| &mu; = 23, &sigma; = 2 |
+{: .table .table-striped .table-bordered}

 The backlog for the next release has been estimated at 83 points.
+How many sprints is that?

 * 83.0/(23-2) = 3.95
 * 83.0/(23+2) = 3.32